X

 Tapan Singhel

-I said.
-No, no. I think I’ve mentioned this on a lot of previous calls also the approach is simple.
-Wherever the pricing is appropriate in which we serve the customers well is what we write.
-Now if you tell me that I make an approach right now and say this is what I’ll write and the prices are prepared for that.
-Why will write that?
-Bajaj General is one of the large insurance company in India which means that we write all product lines and we have a decent market in each one of them.
-The variation just happens depends on how the market behaves in which product line where we get more aggressive or pricing goes below what we feel comfortable there, we reduce where the pricing is appropriate, we increase.
+As I said, no, I think I’ve mentioned this in a lot of previous calls also.
+The approach is simple.
+Wherever the pricing is appropriate and which will serve the customers well is what we write.
+Now if you tell me that I make an approach right now and say this is what I’ll write and the prices are appropriate for that, why will I write that?
+Bajaj General is one of the large insurance company in India, which means that we write all product lines and we have a decent market in each one of them.
+The variation just happens dependent on how the market behaves in which product line, where we get more aggressive or pricing goes below what we feel comfortable, there we reduce.
+Where the pricing is appropriate, we increase.

-So we can never know.
-Kind of tell you that next year this is exactly what we shall do.
-We’ll move prop up or move this up.
-But in all lines of businesses you will see that we are on the top companies in where we position ourselves.
-So that is how we shall continue depending on the pricing of the particular product line.
-In the years to come we shall move on that basis.
+So we can never kind of tell you that next year this is exactly what we shall do, we’ll move crop up or move this up.
+But in all lines of businesses, you will see that we are among the top companies in where we position ourselves.
+So that is how we shall continue depending on the pricing of the particular product line in the years to come, we shall move on that basis.

 Got that, thanks.
-And on life insurance this just trying to understand VNB margin trajectory from year on, what kind of VNB margin should we think and what kind of product mix that you would be targeting for FY27 given the market uncertainty right now continuing in April, do you think that a product mix kind of which has moved slightly away from the loops, not a big one, but for the full year, or do you think that trajectory will continue and the margins can kind of continue to improve on a full year basis?
+And on life insurance, this is just trying to understand VNB margin trajectory from here on, what kind of VNB margin should we think and what kind of product mix that you would be targeting for FY27 given the market uncertainty right now continuing in April, do you think that a product mix kind of which has moved slightly away from the ULIP, not a big one, but for the full year, or do you think that trajectory will continue and the margins can kind of continue to improve on a full year basis?

 Tarun Chugh

-Okay, let me just give you a little bit of a strategy part and Vitin can jump in to give you specifics.
-That directionally all our product segments are not now profitable.
-So the fact that there is uleip, ULIP is now profitable.
-So this is a discussion we had had about 18 months back and now the growth is actually not a bad sign.
-It’s a good sign fundamentally as the product mix is moving.
-We’ve had this entire cultural shift in all our businesses including agency which have very, I’d say very well picked up the term plans.
+Okay, let me just give you a little bit of a strategy part and Vipin can jump in to give you specifics.
+The way I think this is that directionally all our product segments are now profitable.
+So the fact that there is ULIP.
+ULIP is now profitable.
+So this is a discussion we had about 18 months back and now ULIP — the growth is actually not a bad sign; it’s a good sign.
+Fundamentally, as the product mix is moving, we’ve had this entire cultural shift in all our businesses, including agency, which have very, I’d say, very well picked up the term plans.

 Vipin Bansal

 Yeah, definitely.
-I just.
-Last one question on amc.
-At what scale of AUM do you think that this business will break even and what tenure?
-What should be the target for us in our model from a breakeven perspective?
-And what are the new segments that you are kind of investing in?
-Pms, aif, sif, all these products, Something which you are developing as well.
+And just last one question on AMC.
+At what scale of AUM do you think that this business will break even and what tenure — what should be the target for us in our model from a breakeven perspective?
+And what are the new segments that you are kind of investing in PMS, AIF, SIFs, all these products something which you are developing as well?

 Ganesh Mohan

 Yeah.
-So on the AMC side, what I would say is the break even for us would be close to about 1 lakh crores with the continued mix on equity versus debt versus passives.
-At this point we are actively considering both the PMS as well as the sif.
-So within the next one one and a half years we will be launching both these business lines.
+So on the AMC side, what I would say is the break-even for us would be close to about INR1 lakh crores with the continued mix on equity versus debt versus passives.
+At this point we are actively considering both the PMS as well as the SIF.
+So within the next one, one and a half years we will be launching both these business lines.

 I got that, thanks.